Hassearde History, Family Crest & Coats of Arms

 The surname Hassearde was first found in Gloucestershire where "soon after the Conquest a branch settled."

-Important Dates for the Hassearde family
+Early History of the Hassearde family

 This web page shows only a small excerpt of our Hassearde research.
 Another 56 words (4 lines of text) are included under the topic Early Hassearde History in all our PDF Extended History products and printed products wherever possible.